anthony-tresontani/django-adaptors/docs/index.rst

 >>>
 >>>     user  = ForeignKey(transform = lambda user: user.username)

+ForeignKey has an additional argument:

+`pk`
-ForeignKey has an additional argument `pk` which allow you to define on which value the object will be retrieved.
+	allow you to define on which value the object will be retrieved.

 Meta options
 ------------

 `delimiter`
-    define the delimiter of the csv file
+    define the delimiter of the csv file.
+    If you do not set one, the sniffer will try yo find one itself.

 `has_header`
     Skip the first line if True